People

 Prerequisites to get started with the People page

 1. If you haven't already, install a connector server.
-For details, visit To set up a connector server.
+For details, visit To set up an on-premises connector server.

 2. Install a connector to populate the static data on the People list and People details pages.
 For details, visit To set up a connector (cloud and on-premises).

-This connector can be, for example, a Microsoft Active Directory connector or a Microsoft Azure Active Directory connector.
+This connector can be, for example, a Microsoft Active Directory connector or a Microsoft Entra ID connector.

 In this context 'static' means that the data is updated only when the connector runs, either by its schedule or on demand.